blastheart1/signed-contract-parser/README.md

 - Invalid URLs are validated before processing
 - Failed addendums are logged but don't stop processing of other addendums
 - If all addendums fail, an error is returned (but email items are still processed)
+- Detailed feedback shows which links succeeded (green), which had warnings (yellow), and which failed (red)
+- All URLs in feedback messages are clickable for easy verification
+- Simplified error messages with specific reasons for failures

 ### Output Format